-Cornelius is a decidedly white-collar town, with fully 92.51% of the workforce employed in white-collar jobs, well above the national average.
+Cornelius is a decidedly white-collar town, with fully 88.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cornelius is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Cornelius who work in sales jobs (17.24%), management occupations (16.46%), and office and administrative support (10.99%).
+There are especially a lot of people living in Cornelius who work in management occupations (17.20%), sales jobs (16.07%), and office and administrative support (10.12%).

 Also of interest is that Cornelius has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.98% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Cornelius is a very ethnically-diverse town.
 The people who call Cornelius home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cornelius residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cornelius include Irish, English, Italian, and French .
+Important ancestries of people in Cornelius include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Cornelius is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Langs. of India.